makeyourownmaker/mementomori/README.md

 ## Roadmap

  * Check and double-check the milestone calculations
+ * Support males and females who are older than the life expectancy estimates
  * Expand usage information
  * Add docstrings
  * Add unit tests